The Voice (British newspaper): Events

 In 2012, The Voice journalists were denied entry to the Olympic stadium despite the strong presence and interest in Black British athletes.

 In July 2017, The Voice hosted a special charity dinner for Usain Bolt ahead of his final appearance at the World Championships.
 The event, which took place at the Dorchester Hotel in London, raised money for Bolt and coach Glen Mills' Racers Track Club through auctioning off special items and raised over £30,000.

 The Voice has been a key player in Africa on the Square – a yearly event that takes place every October in Trafalgar Square, celebrating Africa's culture, cuisine, music and more.

-In 2022, the paper launched a survey to find out more about the lived experience of Black British people.
+In 2022, the paper launched a UK wide research project and survey to find out more about the lived experience of Black British people.
+The Black British Voices Project is the largest national survey of Black Britain - with over 10,000 Black Britons with in-depth interviews of leading Black British commentators, including politicians, celebrities, writers, journalists and businesspeople.

 In 2022, the publishing house Ebury Press announced the upcoming publication of a book entitled The Voice: 40 years of Black British Lives.